 The accessibility plan shows how access is to be improved for students with disabilities, staff and visitors to the school in a given timeframe and anticipating the need to make reasonable adjustments to accommodate their needs where practicable.
-Following the audit in Appendix A the key actions are below:
+Following the audit in Appendix A the key actions are below:-

-Key Act ey Actions Term Target Strategy Outcome Time Frame Goal Achieved

-Long Term Improved main entrance and foyer area.
-Improve the main entrance area to make it large and more accessible for all When finances allow Large print and brail versions of information to be made available if and when necessary.
+Key A Key Actions Term Target Strategy Outcome Time Frame Goal Achieved Long Term Large print and brail versions of information to be made available if and when necessary.
 Ensure tactile information is provided when necessary.
 Ensure staff know how to access such materials.
-As and when required By 09/2019 Signage across the school will be consistent, clear, well positioned and accessible to all.
-Consider the position and detail of signage across the school accurate maps of school buildings and grounds disabled toilets wheel chair friendly exits and entrances additional signage for reception area closer to car park alternative slopes/ lift at the top and bottom of steps
+As and when required Signage across the school will be consistent, clear, well positioned and accessible to all.
+Consider the position and detail of signage across the school - accurate maps of school buildings and grounds - disabled toilets - wheel chair friendly exits and entrances - additional signage for reception area closer to car park